paul-ollis/vim-vpe/docs/guide/windows.rst

         # context exits.
         split_window_if_required()

-If you need to temporarily swicth to a different window, use `temp_active_window`.
+If you need to temporarily switch to a different window, use `temp_active_window`.

 .. code-block:: py